logo

 He looked at me rather weirdly.
 “Eternity’s a strip joint, man!
 Of course, it’s about girls too.
 Where there is dope, there are always girls!”

-“You know what?
-There’s one more thing,” I said.
-“There’s a very strange couple—a man and woman who hang around here and across the street sometimes.
+“There’s one more thing I wanna know,” I said.
+“There’s this weird couple—a man and woman who sometimes hang around here and across the street.
 They always wear beach clothes, and they look quite ridiculous.
-I’m sure you’ve seen them a lot!”
+I’m sure you’ve seen them a lot.”

-“Tell me who they are!”
+“Just tell me who they are!”

-The guy kept looking at the Colt for a while, but I wasn’t really sure he was seeing it.
-His shaking became more intense, and I thought I might lose him soon.
+The guy kept looking at the Colt for a while, but I wasn’t sure he was seeing it.
+His shaking suddenly became more intense, and I thought I might lose him soon.
 Then, surprisingly, I heard him say, “They’re aliens!”

 At first, I thought he was making fun of me, and the impulse to give him a tap on the head with my gun seized me, but then I checked myself.